Quotations and Allusions in

 compiled by Arend Smilde (Utrecht, The Netherlands)

 I apologize for telling you that Shelley was “an English poet” if you already knew that, and further apologize for not telling you that Plato was “a Greek philosopher”, should that be news to you.
-I still hope there will be at least a couple of interesting items for any user.
-Double question marks – ?? – indicate my failure to find the information I wanted to give.
-Corrections and additions (including new entries) are welcome.
+I still hope there will be at least a couple of interesting items for most visitors of this page.
+Double question marks – ?? – represent places where I did not find the information I wanted to give.
+Corrections and additions are welcome.

 Chapter I: MEN WITHOUT CHESTS